nboisselier/backup_servers/README.md

 - RSYNC_OPT=''

-Or arguments on the command line: backup_servers --backup-dir /opt/backups --dirs /etc --servers my.server.com
+Or arguments on the command line:

+  `backup_servers --backup-dir /opt/backups --dirs /etc --servers my.server.com`

 The variable DIRS is use by runing `ls -1 DIRS` on the server via ssh.
+Only exiting directories will be listed wich permit you to have one global directory policy for all servers.
-This permit you to use any shell command to get the list of directories.
+It permit as weel you to use any shell command to get the list of directories.

 ## Example

 #/opt/backups/backup.conf
 BACKUP_DIR=/opt/backups
-SERVERS=$(mysql sys -NBe "SELECT host FROM server") DIRS='if [ -e /etc/backup_paths ]; then cat /etc/backup_paths; else echo "/etc /home"'
+SERVERS=$(mysql sys -NBe "SELECT host FROM server") DIRS='$(if [ -e /etc/backup_paths ]; then cat /etc/backup_paths; else echo "/etc /home")'
-RSYNC_OPT="--rsync-path="nice +19 rsync" --bwlimit 1024"
+RSYNC_OPT="-zau --rsync-path="nice +19 rsync" --bwlimit 1024"

 You can then test your config with arguments to change values of the config file: